Shujaat123/TAOT-SRC/README.md

 figures_rerun/
 ```

-The earlier v3 numerical results are superseded and must not be used as reference targets for v4.

 ## Data policy

 The public GitHub repository **does not redistribute the original image datasets or the derived `data/features/` cache files**.